Newborn Hearing Screening

 Roles and Responsibilities of Audiologists

-• Performing hearing screenings.
+• Perform hearing screenings.

-• Selecting or developing educational materials.
+• Select or develop educational materials.

 • infection control;